 Certain strategies revolve around special cards.
 One notable special card, Shupe's Day Off, even requires that you play only one copy of each card: No duplicates allowed!

-There is one card which does not belong to any of the three categories: Tactical Advantage.
-The player who has the disadvantage of going first starts with this card and its Order ability to boost a unit by 5 as compensation.
-It is a unique card and the opponent is not meant to interact with it in any way.
-Therefore, is has the unique "Strategem" category which cannot be targeted by any other cards.
-This avoids interactions with potential removal cards which only affect units, artifacts or specials.
+While only Tactical Advantage used to belong to this category, patch 5.0 Merchants of Ofir introduced new cards of that category.
+The player who has the disadvantage of going first starts with this card type and its Order ability which grants certain benefits as compensation.
+Once used, the card banishes itself from the board.
+Strategem is still a unique card type and the opponent is not meant to interact with it in any way.
+Therefore, the different category avoids such interactions with potential removal cards which only affect units, artefacts or specials.

-Gwent's three main card types all have an important role to play.
+Gwent's card types all have an important role to play.
 Units add points to your score.
 Artifacts stay on the game board and have useful effects.
 Specials provide a one-time effect that can change the course of a round.
+Strategems compensate for the disadvantage of going first with a one-time effect in Round 1.

-Finding the right mix of units, artefacts, and specials is a crucial skill for building Gwent decks.
+Finding the right mix of units, artefacts, and specials plus choosing a Strategem is a crucial skill for building Gwent decks.
 Good luck on your path to mastery!